 Note: To print this recipe, or any other diplomatickitchen recipe, go to the bottom of the page, at the end of the post, and click on the icon: Print & PDF.

 Note from the diplomatickitchen: The dough recipe for this bread was tested on multiple occasions, but one reader of the blog wrote to me saying that she had tried it and the resulting dough was too ‘liquid’.
 Flour, yeast and altitude can make quite a difference in doughs.
 I used an unbleached bread flour and a French yeast (SAf Instant Yeast, which is available in the United States).
 Another technique for firming up a moist dough is to refrigerate it, covered, in a large bowl.
+An additional note: European and American wheats are quite different.
+I now use European flour exclusively in our kitchen.
+There are online sources for ordering it in the United States, where we are now located.
+(We use a French flour: Francine Bio.)
+The quality of anything made with European flour is vastly better.
+Also, it is healthier.
+Pesticides and artifical processes that are used on wheat in the United States are not allowed in Europe.

 - 2 teaspoons of instant dry yeast